WebWallen/WebWallen/README.md

-### Thanks for visiting!
+### Hello there!
 Daniel "Dogfather" Wallen speaking. 👋

 I'm an Internet Architect and Performance Marketer from Kingsport, TN.